TeaganPMann/1701QCA-Assessment1/experiments/experiments.md

 For this experiment, the aim is to make a mini-game where you try to tilt the Micro:bit and find the secret compass heading that has been randomly selected.
 The closer you get to it, the red 5MM LED flickering will speed up.
 When it is at its fastest; it means you have found it.
 Press A - and you win!
 If you are wrong, the LEDs in the Micro:bit will display text telling you to "Try Again."

+For this experiment, you need the following;

+x1 Red 5MM LED.

+x1 47 Resistor.

+x2 Male to Female jumper wires.

 #### Photo of completed project ####

 ![Image](compass.jpg)